mainred/npm-logger/README.md

+# npm-log-collector

+## introduction

-Npm logger is a tool to get all logs needed to ts azure npm
+Npm logger is a tool to get all logs needed to ts azure npm.
+It collects diagnostic info by one shot, and send the file to the Azure file share under node resource group with name like _MC_myResourceGroup_myAKSCluster_eastus_

-very simple to use just run the yaml file it will install ds ,and see the logs in a dynamic pvc share.

-Detail instructions :
+## Detail instructions

 1. Git clone the repo to your local pc
-2. Edit the newyaml.yaml so it will match your cluster name (see remark on yaml)
-3. Run kubectl create -f newyaml.yaml
-4. Place your cluster config file in the root of the shared storage account
+2. Run the following command to start to collect diagonstic info `kubectl create -f npm-log-collector.yaml`
-5. Wait untill the pod reports completed.
+3. Wait untill the pod reports completed.
+    You may find all the zipped files, named by hostnmae, in the Azure file share
-6. Download the data and provide to support
+4. Download the data and provide to support
-7. Delete the daemonset by kubectl delete -f newyaml.yaml
+5. Delete the daemonset by `kubectl delete -f npm-log-collector.yaml`

-collects :
+## collects

-iptables -L -t filter -n
+- iptables -L -t filter -n

-ipset list
+- ipset list

-iptables-save
+- iptables-save
+- ip route
+- ip rule

-npm-logs
+- npm-logs

-kubectl get pods
+- kubectl get pods

-kubectl get networkpolicy
+- kubectl get networkpolicy
+- kubectl get cluster-info
+- kubectl version